gauravpatil-06/neon-echo-shadow-swap-game/README.md

 The main power is **Shadow Swap**, which lets you switch their positions instantly.
 You must use this power at the right time to avoid traps and finish the level.

-This project shows my understanding of **JavaScript logic, basic physics, game flow, and UI design**.

 ---

 ## 🧠 Gameplay Concept (Easy)